 Anyone with Highland, especially Argyllshire, ancestry might be particularly interested to see the country to which a part of them belongs.
 Our walks visit the countryside of, amongst others, the Campbells, MacDonalds, MacDougalls, MacIntyres, MacKinnons, MacLachlans, MacLeans and Stewarts.

 Our walking trips and hiking tours are usually 8 days, with 7 nights accommodation and 6 walking days.
-All our holidays start and end in Glasgow.
+All our holidays start and finish in Glasgow.

-We also do private guided itineraries where the whole schedule would be drawn up to suit your particular interests and the time you have available.
-They can be drawn up for anywhere in Scotland: Highlands & Islands, Dumfries & Galloway, the Borders, Inner and Outer Hebrides/Western Isles, Orkney and Shetland.
+We specialise in private guided itineraries where the whole schedule would be drawn up to suit your particular interests and the time you have available.
+They can be drawn up for anywhere in Scotland: Highlands & Islands, Dumfries & Galloway, the Borders, Inner and Outer Hebrides/Western Isles, Skye, Orkney and Shetland.
 These can be themed.
 Examples of special interest private guided itineraries are: Whisky and Walking in Islay, Walking in the footsteps of your ancestors, history, wildlife, geology.
 Please ask.

 Confidence that you are going the right way - our well-qualified, well-informed and enthusiastic guides will look after you.
 They’ll do their best to make your holiday interesting and memorable.
 Each of them lives in Scotland, knows it well and has some special interest in its environment.
 They all very much enjoy sharing this knowledge.